 A building block for a successful future: Audi has been building cars for the local Indian market in Aurangabad, in the State of Maharashtra, since 2007.
-Employees at the Škoda Auto India Private Limited (SAIPL) plant assemble the Audi A4, the Audi A6, the Audi Q5 and the Audi Q7.
+Employees at the Škoda Auto India Private Limited (SAIPL) plant assemble the Audi A4, the Audi A6, the Audi Q3, the Audi Q5 and the Audi Q7.

 The small-scale production operations for the Audi R8 supercar at the Neckarsulm plant serve as the model for the production concept in Aurangabad.
 There, Audi holds training courses to prepare its Indian employees for the demanding assembly tasks they will need to carry out in Aurangabad.